JordanGoff/arithmetic/README.md

 # arithmetic
-Practice for addition, subtraction, and multiplication.
+Practice for addition, subtraction, multiplication, and division.